nickoneill/PermissionScope/README.md

 However, enabling `background-modes` in the capabilities section and checking the `acts as a bluetooth LE accessory` checkbox is **required**.

+### speech
+**You must set these Info.plist keys for speech to work**

+Add the key NSSpeechRecognitionUsageDescription to your Info.plist.
+Otherwise the app will crash, producing an access permission error message.

 ## known bugs

 * ITC app rejection with the following reason: "*This app attempts to access privacy-sensitive data without a usage description*". ([#194](https://github.com/nickoneill/PermissionScope/issues/194))